-Deutsche Bahn is the German Railway company offers a comprehensive site within Germany and extending into the rest of Europe.
-Their site offers info in English with train schedules, travel deals and the ability to buy tickets online.
+Deutsche Bahn, the German Railway company, offers a comprehensive site within Germany and extending into the rest of Europe.
+Their site offers info in English with train schedules, travel deals, and the ability to buy tickets online.

 (You will find the pronunciations in parentheses.
 Just read it out loud with the capitalized part of the word emphasized.)